 Loss of Appetite

 Many people experience loss of appetite for many reasons.
 Some may lack adequate amounts of certain hormones, such as ghrelin, which is responsible for creating the sensation of hunger.
 Others may experience loss of appetite as a side effect of a certain type of medication or treatment, including cancer treatments like chemotherapy.
-In some cases, medicinal steroids can improve these individuals’ appetites, allowing them to eat enough calories and nutrients to remain healthy.
+In some cases, medicinal application can improve these individuals’ appetites, allowing them to eat enough calories and nutrients to remain healthy.
 Often, they are a “last-ditch effort” for these patients, but they can provide a better quality of life.

 Delayed-onset puberty is a common use in medicine, particularly among adolescent males.
 When puberty has not occurred by the age of 15 or 16, physicians will often intervene in hopes of helping these children achieve a normal height and muscle mass for their ages.
 Testosterone, including blends like Sustanon, are often quite successful in triggering puberty in these boys.
-In some very rare cases, stronger steroids may be used to achieve the same goals, especially if the patient is resistant to testosterone treatment.
+In some very rare cases, stronger anabolics may be used to achieve the same goals, especially if the patient is resistant to testosterone treatment.

 Another common use in medicine is to treat hereditary angioedema, or a condition that causes swelling in the arms, legs, throat, face, windpipe, sexual organs, and/or bowels.
 The swelling typically happens in “episodes”, which means there are two different types of treatment – preventative treatment and treatment of acute episodes.
 Anabolics like Anavar or even Andriol have been shown to reduce the frequency and severity of acute hereditary angioedema attacks, thereby improving the quality of life of hundreds of thousands of patients around the world.

-Steroids in medicine are also used to treat immune hemolytic anemia, or a condition in which the body creates antibodies that destroy red blood cells, rendering the patient anemic.
+In medicine they are also used to treat immune hemolytic anemia, or a condition in which the body creates antibodies that destroy red blood cells, rendering the patient anemic.
 Oftentimes, this form of anemia is the result of certain chemicals, toxins, or drugs, but it may also be caused by blood transfusions and certain types of cancers.
 Mild anabolics can help provide the building blocks necessary for the body to create more red blood cells than the antibodies can destroy, thus reducing the patient’s anemia and improving their overall health and well-being.

 There are plenty in medicine these days, even though FDA has cracked down on the number of anabolics that are legal – even with a prescription.
 They treat conditions like Low-T, anemia, and a variety of other diseases and disorders, allowing people to live fuller, happier, and longer lives.
 This just goes to show that not all anabolics are bad for you, and if you use them responsibly, they can actually improve your health in many cases.